felipe-mig/Dragon_Ball_Fansite_HTML_and_CSS/README.md

 ## 📄 Description

-Just open the index.html file on your default browser to navigate the website** and enjoy one of the most epic stories of all time!
+Just open the index.html file in your default browser to navigate the website** and enjoy one of the most epic stories of all time!
 In honor of Akira Toriyama.